 The Foyle is the major waterway in the North West of Ireland, with a long history of commercial and recreational salmon and trout fishing.

 The river drains out of Counties Donegal, Londonderry and Tyrone, and The Honourable The Irish Society owns fishing rights in a number of the smaller branches of the system: the rivers Roe, Faughan, Dennett and Strule, as well as some stillwater fishing around Derry-Londonderry.
 The system as a whole enjoys a larger run of Atlantic salmon than any other river in Northern Ireland, along with numerous sea and brown trout.
-These rivers are wholly sublet to angling clubs and community organisations for all aspects of day to day management, but a number of visitor permits are reserved daily for tourists.
+These rivers are mostly licenced for daily management purposes to angling clubs and community organisations, but a number of visitor permits are reserved daily for tourists.